 Travel Time: They will tell you 8 hours…expect 9-10 hours

 Top Tip: Another good option is to book a full package: 2 nights and 3 days in Semuc including transport, accommodation and the tour.
 They will pick you up in Antigua and drive you until Semuc Champey, the next day you will do Semuc and Kamba caves and on the third day you can choose to go to Flores or return to Antigua.
+If you return to Antigua, take a look at this post I wrote about the Best Restaurants In Antigua.

 The luxury 5* way